nazwhale/mysite/src/pages/blog/2018-12-22-now-i-ride-a-scooter.md

   - makers blog
   - coding
 ---
-*If you missed my last post, you can find it [here](https://medium.com/dude-wheres-my-code/mountains-and-warriors-33d849eba0c9#.8g8i2ot1x).
-If you’re hungry for more, [here’s the next](https://medium.com/codewhale/time-to-stop-floating-around-bdce613fefe7).*
+Preface:

-*After reading through a bunch of blogs by people learning how to code, I’ve noticed a theme: pretty quickly, every one of them becomes completely incomprehensible.
+After reading through a bunch of blogs by people learning how to code, I’ve noticed a theme: pretty quickly, every one of them becomes completely incomprehensible.
 Of course, that is to say the writing becomes incomprehensible to **me**, because I’m just starting out.
-Code-y people can understand it.*
+Code-y people can understand it.

-*I’d like this to be understood by people who can’t code, because it’s so relevant a subject in today’s world and so many people hold the view that coding is too baffling to engage with.
+I’d like this to be understood by people who can’t code, because it’s so relevant a subject in today’s world and so many people hold the view that coding is too baffling to engage with.
 So from here on I’ll try and keep a habit of explaining everything as if you’re my mum.
-Hi mum.*
+Hi mum.

+---

 So it’s been 2 weeks since I was accepted to [Makers](http://www.makersacademy.com/) and some progress has been made.
 The pre-course is now 6 days away.